 This clause 14.5 applies only to the jurisdiction of the Australian Capital Territory.
 For the jurisdictions of Victoria, New South Wales, Queensland, Tasmania and South Australia the ON and OFF delays are zero.

-The responsible person must use the ON delay and OFF delay for each day of the year as provided in the following tables, when determining the on time and off time of photoelectric cells in accordance with clause 14.3.5.
+The metering coordinator must use the ON delay and OFF delay for each day of the year as provided in the following tables, when determining the on time and off time of photoelectric cells in accordance with clause 14.3.5.